 All purchases of goods and services made with district funds must be made on a properly executed purchase order.

 All purchases shall be initiated with a purchase order.
 Purchase orders are signed by the person responsible for that particular budget and finally by the superintendent.

-Purchasing Controls

-The board encourages the administration to help achieve both quality control and the price advantages of purchasing in quantity.
-The administration is encouraged to:

-establish specifications for goods and services as needed;

-identify several existing, commercially available "standard brands" that meet those specifications as examples; and

-invite vendors to bid, based on those examples, or comparable ones, which the vendors believe to be acceptable according to the specifications.
+For purchases of more than $3,500, authorized staff members must secure written quotes and/or estimates from a reasonable number of vendors.
+Staff will purchase from a responsible vendor with the lowest price unless the board approves the purchase from the more expensive vendor.

 Relations with Vendors